-The story is split into two parts: Origins — a history of scouting told by members, customs, and through emblems from around the world — followed by the Impact, built on Individual Development, Self-Empowerment and Community Service: three steps of the scouts’ personal development.
-Let me explain:
+The project will be curved into a photo book, split into two parts: Origins — a history of scouting told by its members, customs, and throughout emblems from around the world — followed by three steps of the scouts’ personal development – the Impact, Individual Development – how they grow within themselves, Self-Empowerment within the group, and Community Service – what they give to others: .

 Scouting empowers men and women in each part of the world.
 It creates a pathway for understanding our surrounding.
 It creates an environment for the youth to explore the world and to develop them individually, with a leader’s mentorship.